-- 1.1 All Local Authorities are required to produce a Monitoring Report (MR) formally known as an Annual Monitoring Report (AMR).
+- 1.1 All Local Authorities are required to produce an Authority Monitoring Report (AMR) formally known as an Annual Monitoring Report.
 The report has been produced in accordance with the requirements of the Town and Country Planning (Local Planning) (England) Regulations 2012.
-There is no longer a requirement to submit the MR to the Secretary of State.
-This Monitoring Report is for the period 1 April 2018 31 March 2019. - 1.2 A key purpose of the Monitoring Report is to monitor the effectiveness of planning policies in the District, and to highlight the extent to which they are meeting social, economic and environmental Aims and Objectives of the Ryedale Plan (as the Development Plan).
+There is no longer a requirement to submit the AMR to the Secretary of State.
+This Authority Monitoring Report is for the period 1 April 2019 31 March 2020. - 1.2 A key purpose of the Authority Monitoring Report is to monitor the effectiveness of planning policies in the District, and to highlight the extent to which they are meeting social, economic and environmental Aims and Objectives of the Ryedale Plan (as the Development Plan).
 This is achieved through the monitoring of planning applications; those approved and refused, and what development is completed during the year.
 The indicators for monitoring the Plan are presently set out in the Local Plan Strategy, which provides the strategic planning framework for the District.
 The MR will be used to highlight whether there are any policies that will need to be changed or modified, if they are not achieving their intended purpose, which is to work towards the achievement of sustainable development.
-As the Ryedale Plan has been adopted for approach five years, it will be important to look at any trends to see if the Plan has been effective in meeting its social, economic and environmental objectives. - 1.3 The Monitoring Report's other main purpose to record the implementation of Development Plan Production; The work undertaken in respect of The Duty to Cooperate; record the stages of any Neighbourhood Plans in production and record any revenue generate by the Community Infrastructure Levy, and where that money is distributed/spent.
-The Monitoring Report also sets out if any Policies in the Development Plan are not being implemented, and why. - 1.4 This Monitoring Report and the previous reports are available to view at https://www.ryedale.gov.uk/information/planning/ryedale-plan-supporting-documents/monitoring-reports/
+As the Ryedale Plan has been adopted for approach five years, it will be important to look at any trends to see if the Plan has been effective in meeting its social, economic and environmental objectives. - 1.3 The Authority Monitoring Report's other main purpose to record the implementation of Development Plan Production; The work undertaken in respect of The Duty to Cooperate and key consultations; record the stages of any Neighbourhood Plans in production and record any revenue generate by the Community Infrastructure Levy, and where that money is distributed/spent.
+The Authority Monitoring Report also sets out if any Policies in the Development Plan are not being implemented, and why. - 1.4 This Authority Monitoring Report and the previous reports are available to view at